-- Students who elect to take these subjects are required to pay for the materials and uniforms that are required to meet the subject requirements. - Students who have not paid their fees or negotiated a payment plan, will be required to bring in all of the necessary equipment and supplies for practical lessons. - Students are unable to purchase the Year 12 jersey/jacket or attend non-curricular excursions such as international visits, Year 12 big day out, Year 12 formal etc. unless they have paid their subject fees.
+- Students who elect to take these subjects are required to pay for the materials and uniforms that are required to meet the subject requirements. - Students who have not paid their fees or negotiated a payment plan, will be required to bring in all of the necessary equipment and supplies for practical lessons. - Students are unable to purchase the Year 12 jersey/jacket or attend non-curricular excursions such as international visits, Year 12 formal etc. unless they have paid their subject fees.

-Resource / Printing Fee
+Resource/Printing Fee